 He’s never scared or thinks he’s too old to learn something new.
 At 70, he is learning how to groom dogs.
 He is also mastering how to text.
 I remember when I was younger, he learned how to macrame one summer, and he’s always had various carpentry projects going on.

 If he finds something interesting, he doesn’t hesitate to jump in.
 He doesn’t seem to have that moment of doubt, I sometimes have whenever approaching something new.
 His example reminds me I should be more secure in my intellect and abilities, and not miss out on something for fear of not being good at it.

 Helping Others is Important

 My mom, who in her own right is always ready to lend a hand to whoever needs it, has volunteered my dad for endless amounts of activities without asking him first, and I’ve never heard him complain about it.
 He just goes and does it.
-I chalk this up entirely to the fact that he is a generous person and really does see the value in helping out those in need.
+He is a generous person and really does see the value in helping out those in need.